 Our host swept several of his guests up in a tour, leading us through the house with updates on its progress and the new bits of historical information he has gleaned since the last shindig.
-Those of you who know our French Quarter by its famous ghost tour cannot begin to guess at the rich histories lying quietly untold behind doors like the Angel-Xiques Mansion’s, impossible to plumb in one evening’s tipsy stroll---or a lifetime.
+Those of you who know the French Quarter by its famous ghost tour cannot begin to guess at the rich histories lying quietly untold behind doors like the Angel-Xiques Mansion’s, impossible to plumb in one evening’s tipsy stroll---or a lifetime.
 Built in 1852, the Angel-Xiques Mansion served clientele nobly as a Cuban importer, the Spanish consulate, and less nobly as a gambling den, “cat house,” and then gambling den again.
 A few of the nefarious deeds taking place over its history have escaped the confines of plaster and bargeboard to land in newspaper columns: a Spanish consulate was murdered here.
 A later resident---a lawyer---was the first person to be telephoned by the mother of Lee Harvey Oswald after her son’s ignominious deed.
-The joint was once raided by police after its working gals gained a reputation for knocking clients out in order to rob them; things went south for the scheming gals when one of their marks died, leading police to discover a cache of poisons hidden under the mansion floorboards.* To this tale, local lore adds the claim that a pile of wallets teetered just on the other side of the house’s back wall, not-so-subtly tossed there after regular ransacking by the treacherous maidens.
-Most recently the house was the private residence of another kind of working gal: a famous international model in the 1950's employ of Coco Chanel.
+The joint was once raided by police after its working gals gained a reputation for knocking clients out in order to rob them; things went south for the scheming gals when one of their marks died, leading police to discover a cache of poisons hidden under the mansion floorboards.* To this tale, local lore adds the claim that a pile of wallets teetered just on the other side of the house’s back wall, not-so-subtly tossed there after ransacking by the treacherous maidens.
+Most recently the house was the private residence of another kind of working gal: a famous international model formerly employed by Coco Chanel.

 I spied Voodoo Priestess Wendy dressed as a mermaid with a sparkly green tail and bare belly, and when she jumped up to greet me with a warm hug of recognition, my staid midwestern heart just about exploded out of its lame, last-minute nod to a Nancy Drew costume.
 An older couple I recognized from my days of living at the hotel joined us; enthusiastic members of New Orleans’s swingers scene, they frequent NOLA from vanilla-er parts of the country unknown.
 Bobby’s Brazilian friends milled about, chasing their children dressed in costume.
 I wandered, consuming roughly my bodyweight in macarons, and caught up with several other friends (including an exceptional Jack Sparrow and his pretty wench) as we waited for Wendy to receive us in the front parlor which she has converted into a room for receiving the day's traffic of tarot card readings and bone throwing divinations.

 Shortly after we returned to the party, all interested adults were summoned to Wendy’s parlor.
 As with the rest of the house undergoing renovations, the parlor was mostly bare, though a few pieces of antique furniture had been placed and gave the room a sense of stage: a couple of large armoires, a room screen with ornate scrollings, and a scattering of chairs.
-A bathtub sat discreetly shrouded in the corner, destined for some other part of the mansion.
+A bathtub sat shrouded in the corner, destined for some other part of the mansion.
 Smaller antique pieces had been arranged across the room: candlesticks, tarot cards, and a display of crosses.
 On the ceiling the previous owner had painted trompe l'oeil clouds against a blue sky, a bit of circa 1980s folly which Bobby assured me wouldn't be there for long.
 The ceilings were tall, the walls robin's egg blue, the atmosphere light.

 Wendy commenced sternly with the admonishment that everyone gathered must suspend their disbelief.
 Children were banished from the room, but the parlor’s large door remained open for the sake of parents whose attention was now divided between the occult and childcare.
-Their squawks of play echoed in to us from the rest of the house, now emptied of adults, as we arranged ourselves around the room, some of us perched on the edges of chairs and some of us perched on the floor.
+Their squawks echoed in to us from the rest of the house, now emptied of adults, as we arranged ourselves around the room, some of us perched on the edges of chairs and some of us perched on the floor.
 “The spirits are very active tonight,” Wendy tells us, moving through the room to peer at chosen individuals in turn and beckoning them to rise before telling them something of themselves.
 Someone will be very wealthy.
 Someone else needs to give himself over to joy (“You need to learn to dance.”)
 One member of our party is told that he needs to abandon thoughts of suicide and come to peace with his mother.
 A woman sitting near me is congratulated on her pregnancy as Jack Sparrow looks on in horror.
 When called upon, Bobby acts as translator for his friends, repeating Wendy’s pronouncements in Spanish or Portuguese.

 This was my second audience with Wendy.
 The first occasion was an even smaller gathering orchestrated by Bobby when, in a particularly beautiful corner of the Olivier House, Wendy taught several of us how to “roll the bones.”
-That evening lasted beyond the lesson and I took the opportunity to get a Voodoo priestess’s take on some theological questions rattling around in my noodle since its lapsed Catholic school girl days.
+The evening lasted beyond the lesson and I took the opportunity to get a Voodoo priestess’s take on some theological questions rattling around in my noodle since its lapsed Catholic school girl days.
 In response to one of my questions, Wendy tells me that we ought always to “act in a way that is legacy-building, making choices which future generations will look back on with pride.”
-What an extraordinarily beautiful way to parse through the murk of every day living and its complicated choosings, I thought, and still think.
+What an extraordinarily beautiful way to parse through the murk of every day living and its complicated choosings, I thought and still think.
 Theater, visual art, tarot cards, rorschach tests, fall along the same spectrum in my mind.
 You can assign mystical properties to any of them, or don't, but all reflect the viewer back to themselves.
 They are as powerful or true as you decide that they are.